-SOUTH Somerset’s Octagon Theatre autumn programme can truly claim to have something for all tastes – from baroque to burlesque, Private Lives to pantomime.
+SOUTH Somerset’s Octagon Theatre and Westlands autumn programme can truly claim to have something for all tastes – from baroque to burlesque, Private Lives to pantomime.

 For music-lovers, the scope is as wide as you could wish – including tributes to rock royalty like Prince or Queen, classical treats with pianist Martin Roscoe, the BSO, Monteverdi and the Messiah with the Armonico Consort and the Gildas Quartet, folk stars Steeleye Span and Skerryvore and legends from Dr Hook with Dennis Locorriere, Marty Wilde and others on the Solid Gold Rock’n’Roll Shoe, Joe Brown, and The Stylistics.